Ultrasound-based detection of flow fronts in injection molds

 The Injection molding is a widely used process for manufacturing plastic parts.
 In this process, liquid plastic is injected into a mold (the injection mold) and transformed into a solid form by cooling and solidification.

-The quality of the injection molding process depends largely on the filling process and on the ability to produce a uniform flow front of the plastic in the mold.
+The quality of the injection molding process depends largely on the filling process and on the ability to create a uniform flow front of the plastic within the mold.

 An uneven flow front can lead to weak spots in the material, undesirable weld lines and rejected parts, which in turn reduces the profit when selling the end product.